 Most of the men in my family - on both my mother's and my father's side - have served in the military.
 Some have even fought in the War on Terror.
 And fortunately, I've never been close to anyone who has died in combat.

-265 Ohio soldiers have died in Iraq and Afghanistan, as is commemorated on the lawn of Beachwood City Hall today.
-One of those flags represents a man I never met, but who managed to have a profound impact on my life after his death.
+265 Ohio soldiers have died in Iraq and Afghanistan, One of those flags represents a man I never met, but who managed to have a profound impact on my life after his death.

 When I was a reporter at the Xenia Daily Gazette near Dayton, Ohio in 2010, an alum of a local high school was killed in combat in Afghanistan.